robchendev/FRET/README.md

 Clone this repository to your system, install Node.js v16.6+, npm, and Discord.js v13.

 If you plan on using this F.R.E.T.'s code for contributing/testing, or for your own purposes, you need to create your Discord application [here](https://discord.com/developers/applications).
-Additionally, you can always lean on the [documentation for Discord.js](https://discord.js.org/#/docs/discord.js/stable/general/welcome).
+Additionally, you can always lean on the [documentation for Discord.js](https://discord.js.org/#/docs/discord.js/stable/general/welcome), or [the guide](https://discordjs.guide/#before-you-begin).

 F.R.E.T. uses MongooseJS to store it's data in MongoDB as a JSON schema.
 You only need to provide a secrets.json (described below) your MongoDB database connection string to use the database, given that you've made one for free already.